initpy/go-book/index.rst

 ===================
 .. container:: side

-    Now, it's time to play like with LeGos.
+    Now, it's time to play like with Legos.
 We use primitive data types and basic control structures, that we saw in the previous part, to build composite types and functions.